 Also, note that in some cases a worker may not become aware of an insidious injury until after leaving a job.
 For advice on dealing with this situation, see our page on bringing a worker’s compensation claim after job termination.

-The spine consists of vertebrae, or column of bones, that are stacked on top of one another and divided into three regions:
+The spine consists of vertebrae, or columns of bones, that are stacked on top of one another and divided into three regions: